Pinguicula moranensis: Botanical history

-Prior to Alexander von Humboldt and Aimé Bonpland's Latin American expedition in 1799–1804, only 8 Pinguicula species were known to science — 5 from Europe, 2 from North America and P. involuta from Peru.
-From 1803–1805, three additional species from Europe and North America were described, bringing the total of known species to 11.
-In 1817, Carl Sigismund Kunth described 3 new species from Alexander von Humboldt and Aimé Bonpland'sLatin American expedition: The Peruvian P. calyptrata and the first known Mexican species: P. macrophylla and P. moranensis.
+Prior to Alexander von Humboldt and Aimé Bonpland's Latin American expedition in 1799–1804, only 8 Pinguicula species were known to science—5 from Europe, 2 from North America and P. involuta from Peru.
+From 1803 to 1805, three additional species from Europe and North America were described, bringing the total of known species to 11.
+In 1817, Carl Sigismund Kunth described 3 new species from Alexander von Humboldt and Aimé Bonpland's Latin American expedition: The Peruvian P. calyptrata and the first known Mexican species: P. macrophylla and P. moranensis.
 At this point no infrageneric classification had yet been suggested.

 In 1844, a French-Swiss botanist by the name of Alphonse Pyrame de Candolle (who created the first Code of Botanical Nomenclature) proposed a division of the genus into three sections based on floral morphology.
 He placed in the section Orcheosanthus those species with purple, deeply bilabiate corollas with 5 sub-equal lobes, a short floral tube, and a large spur not protruding past this tube.
 He included four species in this section, all of them from Mexico: P. oblongiloba, P. orchidioides, P. caudata and P. moranensis.
 He excluded P. macrophylla H.B.K. on the grounds that it was a "dubious species".